Housesteads Roman Fort ***

 © Copyright Oliver Dixon and licensed for reuse under this Creative Commons Licence.

-In the 2nd century AD, the garrison consisted of an unknown double-sized auxiliary infantry cohort and a detachment of legionaries from Legio II Augusta.
-In the 3rd century, it comprised Cohors I Tungrorum, augmented by the numerus Hnaudifridi and the Cuneus Frisiorum, a Frisian cavalry unit, cuneus referring to a wedge formation.
-The Tungrians were still there in the 4th century, according to the Notitia Dignitatum.
-By 409 AD the Romans had withdrawn.
+In the 2nd century AD, the garrison included an unidentified double-strength auxiliary infantry cohort along with a detachment of legionaries from Legio II Augusta.
+By the 3rd century, it was made up of Cohors I Tungrorum, reinforced by the numerus Hnaudifridi and the Cuneus Frisiorum, a Frisian cavalry unit named for its wedge-shaped formation.
+The Tungri were still stationed there in the 4th century, as noted in the Notitia Dignitatum, but by 409 AD the Romans had withdrawn.